Kingston Branch: Today

-The two ends of what was once considered to be a mainline remain open, while the large middle section's relics have disappeared with time and the impacts of development.
-For example, the triangular platform at Makarewa that once served Kingston and the Wairio Branch, as well as the large Freezing Works, disappeared sometime between 1995 and 1998.
-The last rails in the yard lifted when the freezing works were demolished.
-From here to Winton the formation has been obliterated due to intensive dairy farming.
+The two ends of what was once a mainline remain open, while relics of the large middle section have disappeared with the time and the impact of development.
+For example, the triangular platform at Makarewa that once served Kingston and the Wairio Branch Line, as well as the large freezing works, disappeared sometime between 1995 and 1998.
+The last rails in the yard were lifted when the freezing works was demolished.
+From here to Winton the formation has been removed due to intensive dairy farming.
 From Winton to Centre Bush, little remains except for the formation and the occasional minor bridge; the first goods shed still standing is located at the site of the old Centre Bush yard.
 Well-preserved remnants can be found in Lumsden, including the water tower, a little trestle bridge, and the station building that is now used as a tourist centre.
 From just north of Lumsden to Fairlight the Around the Mountains Cycle Trail mostly follows the old railway line.
 In Lowther, the loading bank remains, and not too far away some rails are embedded in the old level crossing site on Ellis Road.
 Another level crossing is intact in Athol, and one of the farthest north relics of the line is found just outside Garston, the old combined road/rail bridge.
 Just south of Garston the old goods shed can be seen against the bottom of a hill, where it was moved to after the line's closure.
-At the old Fairlight bridge crossing the line becomes live as the southern terminal of the Kingston Flyer's vintage railway.
+At the old Fairlight bridge crossing, the line is still in use as the southern terminal of the Kingston Flyer.